GeorgeOrzanescu/GeorgeOrzanescu/README.md

 ## FAQ

-- 🔭 I’m currently learning NodeJs with Express , TypeScript and Kubernetes!
+- 🔭 I’m currently working with NodeJs and Express , TypeScript , Lit, MobX and Kubernetes!
-- ⚡ I like swimming , chess , physiscs and programming
+- ⚡ I like swimming , chess , physiscs and programming.
 - 🤘 Diablo 2 player

 ## Programming languages